chukhraiartur/chukhraiartur/README.md

 # Hi there 👋

 - 👨‍🏫 I’m currently a teacher of programming languages, robotics and website development.
-- 📚 I'm currently creating tutorials/blogs/projects and answer web scraping questions on StackOverflow and other Q&A platforms.
+- 📚 I had been creating tutorials/blogs/projects and answering web scraping questions on StackOverflow and other Q&A platforms.
-- 🌱 I’m currently a beginner Ruby on Rails backend developer.
+- 🌱 I’m currently a beginner Python/Ruby developer.
 - 📫 How to reach me: chukhraiartur@gmail.com

 <!--